Table of Contents

 Whether SaaS application acquisition has been decentralized unknowingly (as is the case with shadow IT) or knowingly (as in the case of organizations with IT governance structures that promote team- or employee-based application management), companies that fail to adapt to the growing change in software ownership risk forgoing the organizational flexibility needed to foster innovation.

-Increased SaaS Adoption Lead to Increased IT Support Needs
+Increased SaaS Adoption Leads to Increased IT Support Needs

-Gartner predicts the cloud services market will grow 17 percent in 2020 to total more than $266 billion, up from $228 billion in 2019.
-SaaS is by far the most substantial portion spend category within the cloud market.
-Gartner projects SaaS will capture more than $116 billion in spending in 2020.
+Gartner predicts worldwide end-user spending on public cloud services to grow 20.7% to total $591.8 billion in 2023, up from $490.3 billion in 2022.
+SaaS is by far the most substantial portion spend category within the cloud market at around 35%.
+In addition, Gartner expects that SaaS will capture more than $197 billion in spending in 2023.
 For most organizations, this increased spending leads to greater quantities of applications.
-According to Zylo data, the average enterprise business maintains 600 applications.
+According to Zylo data, the average enterprise business maintains 664 applications.

 And when overall application quantity grows, so does the complexity in providing IT support.
 Consider the following.
-According to Zendesk, approximately 70 percent of internal support tickets reach a “resolved” status in one touch.
+According to Zendesk, approximately 70% of internal support tickets reach a “resolved” status in one touch.

 However, the average resolution time takes slightly more than 24 hours.
 This data may suggest that IT support may be too busy to provide resolutions more quickly.
 On average, Zendesk says internal support teams handle about 500 tickets per month.